Consent To Let or Buy to Let Remortgage?

 It’s a by-effect of the previous unstable housing market, and there are still people in this situation today.

-Unable to sell a home when they plan to move, the option is there to rent out a previous home to cover the mortgage repayments.
+Unable to sell a home when they plan to move, the option is to rent out a previous home to cover the mortgage repayments.

 Caught Renting On Residential Mortgage